Jeremy Corbyn: Labour vote to ban ex-leader standing as candidate

 The NEC has the power to endorse, or not endorse, a candidate selected for election.

+Mr Corbyn led Labour to defeat in the 2017 and 2019 general elections but remains a popular figure with many on the left of the party.

-Mr Corbyn has represented his constituency of Islington North as a Labour MP since 1983 until his suspension in October 2020.
-He now represents the constituency as an independent.
+He has represented his constituency of Islington North as a Labour MP since 1983 until his suspension in October 2020.

 The Islington North Constituency Labour Party said it "rejects the NEC's undue interference" in who it chooses as an MP.